koliseoapi/help/content/talks/agenda.md

 3. Configure the [JavaScript agenda component]({{< ref "developers/agenda.md" >}}) in your web page.

 <aside class="note">
-To accept feedback in your agenda, make sure that the <b>Feedback</b> checkbox is also selected.
+If you want to collect feedback, make sure that the <b>Feedback</b> checkbox is also selected for your Agenda.
 </aside>

 ## Updates

 As a speaker, you can always modify your presentations (title and description of the agenda, bio or picture).
 Most importantly, you can add the **Slide deck** and **Video recording** before or after the event has taken place.

-To modify your presentation, access the page of the Request for Proposals or open [your user profile page](https://www.koliseo.com/me) and select the tab **Talks**.
+To modify your presentation, access the page of the Request for Proposals or open [your user profile](https://www.koliseo.com/me) and select the tab **Talks**.

 ## What's next